 - ii.
 No later than August 1, 2022, the Permittees shall establish an inventory that identifies publicly and privately owned institutional, commercial, and industrial sites which have the potential to generate pollutants to the MS4.
-The inventory shall include: - a) Businesses and/or sites identified based on the presence of activities that are pollutant generating (refer to Appendix 8). - b) Other pollutant generating sources, based on complaint response, such as: - home-based businesses and - multi-family sites.
+The inventory shall include: - a) Businesses and/or sites identified based on the presence of activities that are pollutant generating (refer to Appendix 8). - b) Other pollutant generating sources, based on complaint response, such as: - · home-based businesses and - multi-family sites.

-The City will adopt an Ordinance by August 2022, requiring the application of source control BMPs for pollutant generating sources associated with existing land uses and activities.
-This will be developed by creating a database of all business properties, including home based businesses and the business activities.
+The City adopted an Ordinance requiring the application of source control BMPs for pollutant-generating sources associated with existing land uses and activities.
+This is developed by creating a database of all business properties, including home based businesses and the business activities.